stripe2933/vku/docs/hello-triangle.md

 # Tutorial: Hello Triangle

-In this tutorial, we'll create a simple triangle renderer without WSI (Window System Integration).
+In this tutorial, we'll render a simple colored triangle without WSI (Window System Integration).

 ![Hello Triangle Screenshot](images/hello-triangle/final.png)

 > [!IMPORTANT]
-> For simpler setup, we'll use `VK_KHR_dynamic_rendering` device extension to skip the complex render pass and framebuffer setup, therefore make sure your Vulkan driver supports the extension.
+> For simpler setup, we'll use `VK_KHR_dynamic_rendering` device extension to skip the complex render pass and framebuffer preparation.
+Make sure your Vulkan driver supports the extension.

 I'll explain each steps using Vulkan-Hpp RAII bindings first, then will explain which code can be replaced with *vku* provided.
 Note that this example has no WSI support yet, which will be covered in the [next tutorial](hello-triangle-window.md).